 Following the approval of the Assessment Package each year, Volume Vote calculations for the new calendar year are performed and Parties are allocated a voting percentage.
-The Fiscal Year 2024/25 Assessment Package is scheduled for approval at the November 21, 2024 Board meeting.
+The 2024/25 Assessment Package is scheduled for Watermaster Board approval on November 21, 2024, and thus the Appropriative Pool Committee's Calendar Year 2025 Volume Vote is predicated on that approval.